 - E-invoicing cancellation procedure and re-processing guidelines.

-- The mandates surrounding e-way bill generation and how does its implementation benefits logistics and supply chain processes.
+- The mandates surrounding e-way bill generation and how its implementation benefits logistics and supply chain processes.

 - E-way bill and e-invoicing format under GST with a detailed schema depicting the mandatory fields required for the generation of IRN, QR code, and E-way bill number.